-Repeated coursework - In order to receive federal financial aid funds for a repeat course, a previously passed course may be repeated only ONE time and the student may receive Title IV federal funds for a repeated course only one time.
+Repeated coursework - To receive federal financial aid funds for a repeat course, a previously passed course may be repeated only ONE time and the student may receive Title IV federal funds for a repeated course only one time.
 Subsequent repeats will not be counted in the student's enrollment level for Title IV funds.